jhap1982/giveituruguay/2016/2016-11-21 - Wiener Stadthalle, Vienna, Austria/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-This Is the Place tease
+7. This Is the Place tease
-Right on Time
+8. Right on Time
-Universally Speaking
+9. Universally Speaking
-Go Robot
+10. Go Robot
-Californication
+11. Californication
-Detroit
+12. Detroit
-Blood Sugar Sex Magik
+13. Blood Sugar Sex Magik
-Show of Strength tease
+14. Show of Strength tease
-All Night Thing part of JOSH
+15. All Night Thing part of JOSH
-Goodbye Angels
+16. Goodbye Angels
-I Could Have Lied
+17. I Could Have Lied
-By the Way
+18. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+19. Jam
-Dreams of a Samurai
+20. Dreams of a Samurai
-Give It Away
+21. Give It Away

 ## Notes